caracatrepa/caracatrepa.github.io/selfguidedMBSR_week7.md

-> Hurt people hurt people.
-That's how pain patterns get passed on, generation after generation after generation.
+> _Hurt people hurt people.
+That's how pain patterns get passed on, generation after generation after generation._
 >
-Break the chain today.
+_Break the chain today.
 Meet anger with sympathy, contempt with compassion, cruelty with kindness.
 Greet grimaces with smiles.
 Forgive and forget about finding fault.
-Love is the weapon of the future
+Love is the weapon of the future._

 \- _Yehuda Berg_

-> To love our neighbors as we love ourselves means also to love ourselves as we love our neighbors.
-It means to treat ourselves with as much kindness and understanding as we would the person next door who is in trouble.
+> _To love our neighbors as we love ourselves means also to love ourselves as we love our neighbors.
+It means to treat ourselves with as much kindness and understanding as we would the person next door who is in trouble._

 \- _Frederick Buechner_